techreturners/lm-lab-css-react-tailwind/README.md

 They have finished their HTML and React, but they ran out of time to work on the visual design.

-## The Task
+## 🗺️ The Task

 Your mission is to help Marvelous Mansions get their website looking good as rapidly as possible using [Tailwind](https://tailwindcss.com/)

-- Install Tailwind (see 'Get started' in the Tailwind documentation): https://tailwindcss.com/docs/guides/vite
+You will need to install Tailwind (see 'Get started' in the Tailwind documentation): https://tailwindcss.com/docs/guides/vite

 Note: you can skip step 1 as your Vite app is already created for you